 These bags are made from plant-based materials and are designed to decompose efficiently in composting environments.
 Their cost-effectiveness makes them accessible for households looking to reduce their plastic footprint.

-Best Compostable Kitchen Garbage Bags (13 Gallon Compostable Garbage Bags)
+Eco-Friendly Compostable Trash Bags (13 Gallon Compostable Garbage Bags)

 Best Large Compostable Garbage Bags (for Use in Larger Commercial and Residential Dumpsters Larger than 50L)